- This project is

 Seasons for Survival MinecraftThe 4 Seasons:

-With inspiration from Don't Starve, the seasons are recreated and will cycle naturally every 20 days (which makes for a 80 days year, custom season length coming soon), each with their own specificity:
+With inspiration from Don't Starve, the seasons are recreated and will cycle naturally every 20 days (which makes for a 80 days year), each with their own specificity:

 - Autumn/Fall: The most calm season of the four.
 Nothing special really happens to give you time to prepare for the next ones.
 Leaves fall from trees, the temperature only gets a little cold during the night, and no real change to the environment happens.
 Rain may start to fall, but you can protect yourself from it with a leather helmet.